MihaelaCatan04/A-plus-Class/README.md

 ### Preprocessing
 The preprocessing part consists of deleting the rows that contain links and applying the NLTK tools: tokenization, stemming, stopwords extraction and punctuation removal.
 ### Model Creation
 We have used 4 Random Forest Models.
 In order to run them, you have to download the files from the repository and update the cells with the local paths.
+Here is the link to the models for downloading: https://drive.google.com/drive/folders/1-_QuAokdxnj0JvM4wrROwmozr4tAHuxT?usp=sharing

+## Content
+* Personality_Model_Creation.ipynb includes Data Import, Exploratory Data Analysis, Posts Preprocessing and Modelling.
+* Personality_Prediction includes.ipynb includes Input Preprocessing, Input Reading and Prediction Obtainment.

 ## How to use the program?
 In order to predict the personality type, you have to copy-paste a tweet into the input cell, preprocess it, load the models and properly, predict it.
+Use the Personality_Prediction.ipynb notebook.

 ## Bibliography
 You can acces the data set here: https://www.kaggle.com/datasnaek/mbti-type

 ## Author
-Catan Mihaela, mentored by Oniciuc Oriana.
+Mihaela Catan, mentored by Oriana Oniciuc.